refraction-ray/iastu-hpc2-manual/users/basics/storage.md

 **Note:** User files have no backup and no guaranteen unless special request to the administrator.
 So never ever store valuable files only in the cluster.

+No matter where your files stored, it is highly recommend that all of your files are save in a directory named after your user name.

 **TL;DR**

 **Rule of thumb**: